ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: The Proposed Scheme

-as a polynomial of degree $K+T-1$.
-We note that $\mathbf{S}_n$, for non-adversarial users $n\in[N]\backslash\mathcal{D}$, received by the server is the evaluation of $\mathbf{F}(x)$ at $\alpha_n$.
-Therefore, if the server receives at least $K+T+2A$ results from the users, which are not dropped, it can \emph{correctly} recover polynomial function $\mathbf{F}(x)$ in which the first $K$ terms are the partitions of $\mathbf{w}=\sum_{n\in\mathcal{U}_{\text{s}}}\mathbf{w}_n$. \end{enumerate} \begin{remark} In the proposed scheme, a vector commitment scheme is used to ensure that users follow the protocol correctly when creating secret shares of their local updates in two different rounds.
-However, malicious users may attempt to manipulate the global model at the server by altering their local updates.
-To protect against this challenge, the scheme employs a distance-based outlier detection mechanism (multi-Krum algorithm) to ensure the robustness of the global model against such adversarial modifications.
-Even if secret shares are created correctly, they may be based on a wrong local update.
-The outlier detection mechanism helps to identify and mitigate such attacks. \end{remark} \begin{remark} To protect the privacy of local updates in the outlier detection mechanism, we cannot calculate pairwise distances using the original values of the model parameters, which would compromise the privacy of individual users.
-In this scheme, a privacy-preserving distance computation method, inspired by ramp secret sharing and coded computing, is used, where the true pairwise distances are calculated using the pairwise distances of \textit{secret shares} of the local updates. \end{remark} \begin{remark} To eliminate outliers while minimizing communication requirements, this scheme uses two different rounds of secret sharing to securely calculate the pairwise distance between the local updates.
+\end{enumerate} \begin{remark} The proposed scheme uses some methods to mitigate adversarial behaviors of Type-1 and Type-2.
+To protect against adversarial behavior of Type-1, where attempts are made to manipulate the global model at the server by altering their local updates, \texttt{ByzSecAgg} employs a distance-based outlier detection mechanism (multi-Krum algorithm).
+This mechanism ensures the robustness of the global model against such adversarial modifications.
+Additionally, to protect the privacy of local updates in the outlier detection mechanism, \texttt{ByzSecAgg} proposes a privacy-preserving distance computation method, inspired by ramp secret sharing and coded computing.
+For protection against adversarial behavior of Type-2, first, a vector commitment scheme is utilized in \texttt{ByzSecAgg} to ensure that users follow the protocol correctly when creating secret shares of their local updates in two different rounds.
+In addition, the ideas from error-correcting codes are used to ensure the correctness of the calculations of users. \end{remark} \begin{remark} To eliminate outliers while minimizing communication requirements, \texttt{ByzSecAgg} uses two different rounds of secret sharing to securely calculate the pairwise distance between the local updates.
 It is worth noting that the second round of secret sharing is designed to only allow the server to calculate the pairwise distance between the local updates, rather than the pairwise distance between the \emph{partitions} of local updates. \end{remark}